Now is the time to reimagine how — and where — you do what you do. Here are recommendations for your essential office setup.

 Don’t do work lying down or at the dining room table.
 Make sure you do your work from a chair that won’t make you ache and will help keep you healthy.
 One I have long recommended is a mesh ergonomic chair from WordPro Quantum, which I found when I was speaking for the Indiana State Bar.
 I was in the business center working on my presentation when a person of far different dimensions commented on how comfortable the chair was.
 I flipped it over and was surprised to find it was this moderately priced basic you can find at Office Max or Amazon.

-3. Plenty of lighting
+3. Plenty of Natural Light

-4. Storage for your stuff
+4. Storage for Your Stuff

 Law offices aren’t the only offices that have lots of stuff — it’s really an office thing.
 You need space and stuff for everyone to get things done, and stuff requires storage.
 Anything pertaining to the representation of a client needs a place to reside as well.
 Even if you are paperless, you will still have stuff.
 My favorite solution is a simple two-drawer file cabinet with locks.
 (Make sure to lock it if it is in a place accessible by others.)
 I set up law office clients with my 48 Folders process in the top drawer and they use the bottom drawer to house current case files or office supplies.
 You can tuck in a two-drawer file cabinet almost anywhere.